Optimal Entropy Compression and Purification in Quantum Bits

 However, when the default qubit biases (purities) are all unequal, single shot optimal compression is inspired by data compression techniques.
 In particular, Reference~\cite{schulman1999molecular} used the reverse of von Neumann's method of extracting fair coin flips from a biased coin~\cite{von195113}: apply a C-NOT gate on successive pairs of qubits and keep the control qubit conditioned on the measurement outcome of the NOT qubit being 0, resulting in a boosting of its bias; follow this up by segregation of hot and cold qubits.
 As such, this is a non-unitary method.
 A single-shot maximally compressive \textit{unitary} method for purification of the target qubit when three qubits have different biases employs the 3B-Comp~\cite{atia2016algorithmic,baugh2005experimental,brassard2005experimental,elias2006optimal,mor2005algorithmic,park2015hyperfine,park2016heat,kaye2007cooling,ryan2008spin,elias2011heat,zaiser2018experimental,atia2014quantum,mor:2008}, a data compression circuit which implements the transformation $ \ket{011} \leftrightarrow \ket{100} $ in a 3-qubit quantum register.
 This was introduced and implemented by Reference~\cite{chang2001nmr} and identified in its current form by Reference~\cite{fernandez2004algorithmic} (see Figure 1 in Reference~\cite{chang2001nmr}, Figure 2 in Reference~\cite{fernandez2004algorithmic}, or Figure 2 in Reference~\cite{baugh2005experimental}).
 Also, the bonacci series of algorithms~\cite{brassard2014prospects,elias2006optimal,elias2007optimal,elias2011semioptimal} perform compression by swapping the bottom element in top half of the global density matrix with the top element in bottom half (see discussion above); the k-bonacci does this for density matrices of k successive qubits while the all-bonacci does it for all qubits below the target.
 So, the first purpose of this paper is to present optimal entropy-compressive unitary transformations (the aforementioned exchanges, \textit{optswaps}) and the quantum circuits to implement those transformations when the initial biases in any number of qubits could be all different and could take any value between 0 and 1.
 We shall call the quantum circuits as NB-MaxComp to distinguish them from the ``NB-Comp" unitaries already used by Reference~\cite{elias2006optimal} for the bonacci series of algorithms.
-We shall provide the circuit LIM-Comp for implementing the NB-Comp unitaries as well.
+We shall provide the circuit LIM-Comp (``LIM" implies a quantum circuit which implements the limiting swap (introduced in section~\ref{limiswap}) which corresponds to the NB-Comp unitaries) for implementing the NB-Comp unitaries as well.